William Leidesdorff: Personal life

 Leidesdorff never married.
 According to the explorer John C. Fremont, he lived with a Russian woman while maintaining diplomatic relationships with the Russian community in Sitka, Alaska.

+Death

-William Alexander Leidesdorff, Jr. died of typhoid fever on May 18, 1848.
+Leidesdorff died of brain fever on May 18, 1848 after receiving last rites from a Catholic priest.
 On the day of his burial, the town was in mourning, flags were at half-mast, business was suspended, and the schools were closed.
-His remains were interred near the front entrance of Mission Dolores on the same day, May 18, 1848.
+His remains were interred near the front entrance of Mission Dolores the next day on May 19th.